StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 {% endcomment %}

-Of the below setup instructions for this workshop you will essentially only need to care about those regarding Python, for which we will use Jupyter Lab / Jupyter Notebook.
+Please see below for setup instructions for this workshop.

-<strong>KTH Windows</strong> KTH Windows users can find Anaconda in the Software center.
+<strong>KTH Windows</strong>

 <strong>KTH Mac</strong> KTH Mac users normally have admin priviliges and can follow the instructions below.